-- Encourage the restoration and adaptive reuse of the Glen Alpin site for its historical and cultural significance. - Encourage sensitivity to cultural heritage and historical resources on the Hurstmont property with the acknowledgment that the existing structures on the Hurstmont property will be razed in connection with the redevelopment of the property.
+- Restore the McAlpin Gardens to their former glory and preserve them as a public asset for the enjoyment of the community. - Encourage sensitivity to cultural heritage and historical resources on the Hurstmont property with the acknowledgment that the structures on the Hurstmont property have been razed in connection with the redevelopment of the property.